 As the denial and disbelief begin to wear off, we can experience what feels like a cataclysm or roller coaster of emotions.
 Often the first reaction we experience is fear and terror.
 It may feel as if the "veil of immortality" has been ripped away as we "think" or "know" we are going to die.
 This may have been experienced by some who were sick for other reasons at the same time as the Coronavirus started, and ended up at the same medical facilities as those who are later found to have the virus.
-Several educators have described experiencing panic and anxiety attacks that they have not experienced before.
+A number of people have described experiencing panic and anxiety attacks that they have not experienced before.
 We are also feeling ongoing fear when someone around us coughs or sneezes.

 It is not uncommon in situations like this for us to feel anger, fury, and even outrage.
 This can be directed towards the cause of the crisis (the virus) or towards those trying to provide help in the aftermath.
-There can also be a strong experience of secondary injuries-when we go to people or organizations seeking help and support but perceive those responses to be unhelpful or insensitive.
+There can also be a strong experience of secondary injuries--when we go to people or organizations seeking help and support but perceive those responses to be unhelpful or insensitive.
 Employers can be guilty of creating these secondary injuries: employers often expect us to get on with our work, to keep functioning at past performance levels or maybe higher levels without recognizing the personal and professional impact of the crisis.

 As we try to get help, fix what has been broken, and make sense out of what happened and why it happened, we often feel confusion and frustration.
-Confusion and frustration seem particularly salient with the Coronavirus because in the early stages, information about the disease and how to respond seemed hard to access and continually changing.
-Timing was another barrier to clear communication--the impact of Covid-19 began to unfold at a time when international schools in China were breaking for a week, and school administrators and educators were traveling.
-We are likely to see growing confusion and frustration as schools make plans to re-open (or not), student quarantines (or not), and so on.
+The Federal Emergency Management Agency of the United States identifies information and communication as essential as food, shelter and water and yet confusion and frustration seem particularly salient with the Coronavirus because in the early stages and continuing to the present, information about the disease and how to respond seemed hard to access and continually changing.

 As we try to figure out what happened and why it happened, we may experience guilt and self-blame, feeling that they "if only" we had done something different, our circumstances in the crisis could have been prevented.
-We will see our colleagues and friends wrestle with the many "should(s)" that survivors tell themselves.
-"I should have left," or "I should have stayed," or "why did I go overseas to teach in the first place?"
-The conflict between family left at home and those who have gone overseas can be highlighted: when something disastrous happens, those at home who didn't want what their loved ones to travel can begin to feel justified.
+We torture ourselves with questions that start with "Why didn't I...", "I should have..." and inadvertently friends and family contribute to this when they ask questions that start with, "Why didn't you...?"

 We may feel shame and humiliation if we blame themselves for how we chose to respond and cope, and especially if our lives are changed for the worse, physically, financially, relationally, or otherwise.
 Shame and humiliation can be exacerbated if details about our lives in these areas that have remained private become public.
-For educators, especially those who have left China, there has been for many an extra financial toll-renting temporary accommodations-sometimes needing to relocate during the duration, additional travel expenses, and more.
-For others, there is a subtler experience, of having to live indefinitely in the homes of family and friends without autonomous control of many of the fundamental routines of one's own time and space.
+For many, there serious financial consequences, wages lowered, jobs lost, or work slowdowns.
+For others for various reasons, there is a subtler experience, of having to live indefinitely in the homes of family and friends without autonomous control of many of the fundamental routines of one's own time and space.